fuzziqersoftware/sharedstructures/README.md

 - Boolean values
 - Null (this is not the same as the key not existing - a key can exist and have a Null value)

 Both structures support getting and setting individual keys, iteration over all or part of the map, conditional writes (check-and-set, check-and-delete), and atomic increments.
-All of these operations are supported in both C++ and Python, except atomic increments on HashTables (these are supported only in C++).
+Note that atomic increments on HashTables are supported only in C++ and not in Python, but all other operations are supported in both languages.

 **IntVector** implements an array of 64-bit signed integers, supporting various atomic operations on them.
 Unlike the other data structures, IntVector operates directly on top of a Pool object and does not have an Allocator.
 This is necessary because it implements only lock-free operations, and Allocators require using locks.
 This also means that a Pool containing an IntVector may not contain any other data structures.

 The header files (HashTable.hh, PrefixTree.hh, and IntVector.hh) document how to use these objects.
 Take a look at the test source (HashTableTest.cc, PrefixTreeTest.cc, and IntVectorTest.cc) for usage examples.

-### Iteration semantics
+### Mapping iteration semantics

-Iteration over either of these structures only locks the structure while advancing the iterator, so it's possible for an iteration to see an inconsistent view of the data structure due to concurrent modifications by other processes.
+Iteration over either of the mapping structures only locks the structure while advancing the iterator, so it's possible for an iteration to see an inconsistent view of the data structure due to concurrent modifications by other processes.

 Iterating a HashTable produces items in pseudorandom order.
 If an item exists in the table for the duration of the iteration, then it will be returned; if it's created or deleted during the iteration, then it may or may not be returned.
 Similarly, if a key's value is changed during the iteration, then either its new or old value may be returned.